Ankapur: Recognition

-It is also recognized as a model village by the International Rice Research Institute, Manila, Philippines for outstanding achievements in the field of agricultural development.
+Ankapur is recognized as a model village by the International Rice Research Institute, Manila, Philippines for outstanding achievements in the field of agricultural development.
 Besides cultivating commercial crops, and vegetables on a large scale, the local farming communities have been raising various crops for seeds, instead of cereals and traditional crops of food grains.
 The Peasant Association of the village coordinates, organizes and controls various agricultural development programmes.
 The village also boasts of modern amenities for the inhabitants and is also taking up agriculture marketing by themselves.

 Chicken curry

-Ankapur Chicken is popular fiery chicken curry in Telangana.
-The chicken preparation, is now considered one of the signature recipes of Telangana.
-The popularity is because of its unique recipe, as it is prepared with country hen.
-It has become popular for its unique taste.
-This is popular since 30 years.
+Ankapur Chicken is popular fiery chicken curry that is considered one of the signature recipes of Telangana.

 The dish was popularized by a small hotels in Ankapur.
 It grew in popularity with the local people for its fiery taste and unique blend.
 It was also part of the food served to showcase Telangana cuisine in World Telugu Conference held in 2017.
 It became popular in Andhra Pradesh as well.
 It has become popular in UAE and USA.
 It is recognized as brand cuisine with an International Trademark by Popular Telugu News Channel, TV9.